YU000jp/logseq-plugin-short-namespaces/readme.md

 # Logseq Plugin: Short Namespaces

-- This plugin is providing abbreviated representation for namespaces (hierarchies).
+- This plugin is providing abbreviated representation for namespaces (hierarchy).

 > Development stage 👷🚧